Installomator/Installomator/README.md

 ## Frequently Asked Questions

-### What if the latest is already installed?
+### What if the latest version of the app is already installed?

 Short answer: Installomator will re-download and re-install the latest over the existing installation.

 Longer answer:

-Installomator will try to find a currently installed app and log the version.
+Installomator will try to find a currently installed app to log the version.
 When Installomator finds an existing app (any version) and the `updateTool` variable is set, then Installomator will _not_ download and install, but run the `updateTool` instead.

 However, there is no simple generic method to actually determine the latest version of an application or installer.

 We deploy Installomator usually for user initiated installations from Self Service, so re-installs don't really 'hurt' and may be a useful troubleshooting step.

-When you want to have automated installations, you should use smart groups based on the app version to limit excessive re-installations.
+When you want to have automated installations, you can use smart groups based on the app version to limit excessive re-installations.

 ### Why don't you just use `autopkg install`?